KidZania Activities! 4 Reasons Why Kids Will Love Them

 KidZania is an international chain of kid-centered amusement parks.
 It's set up like a city, just for kids.
 There are stores, offices, hotels, factories, gas stations, sports stadiums, and even a fire station!

 KidZania partners with actual businesses.
 So the brands you see are real-life businesses!
-At KidZania, kids get a chance to either earn or spend KidZania-branded money.
+At KidZania, kids get a chance to earn KidZania-branded money by doing jobs.
+Once they earn their money, they can spend it on doing activities, or on a prize in the gift shop.
 It all depends on the KidZania activities they do.
-It’s great for kids as young as four, and as old as fourteen.
+It's great for kids as young as four, and as old as fourteen.

 KidZania's Mexican origins